GenericMappingTools/gmt/doc/rst/source/matlab_wrapper.rst

   ::

    cpt = gmt('grd2cpt -Cblue,red', G);
-   gmt('grdimage -JX8c -Ba -P -C -G > crap_img.ps', cpt, G)
+   gmt('grdimage -JX8c -Ba -P -C -G > crap_img.ps', G, cpt)

 Now we had to explicitly write the **-C** & **-G** (well, actually we could have omitted the **-G** because it's a mandatory input but that would make the things more confusing).
 Note also the order of the input data variables.
-It is crucial that they are used in the **exact** same order as the options in the command string.
+It is crucial that any *required* (primary) input data objects (for grdimage that is the grid) are given before any *optional* (secondary) input data objects (here, that is the CPT object).
+The same is true for modules that return more than one item: List the required output object first followed by optional ones.

-To illustrate another aspect on the importance of the order of input data let us see how to plot a sinus curve made of colored filled circles.
+To illustrate another aspect on the importance of the order of input data let us see how to plot a sine curve made of colored filled circles.

   ::